 Building a beautiful outdoor living and entertaining space is exciting and fun to design.
-You start to envision yourself, family and friends enjoying this beautiful space after the sun goes down.
-You spend time thinking about the hardscape features, plants, furniture and more.
+You start to envision yourself, family, and friends enjoying this beautiful space after the sun goes down.
+You spend time thinking about the hardscape features, plants, furniture, and more.
 Something as a homeowner, there are things you may not be thinking of, such as, the outdoor patio lighting that will illuminate your patio areas after dark.
-Such areas like eating areas, conversation areas, cooking areas, spa areas outdoor fireplaces, firepits, and paths to your yard’s prominent features.
-A great lighting design will show off these unique landscaping and architecture features.
+Consider, eating areas, conversation areas, cooking areas, spa areas, outdoor fireplaces, firepits, and paths to your yard’s prominent features.
+Great lighting design will show off these unique landscaping and architecture features.

 Considerations to think of when selecting your patio lighting are:

 - Do you want a light switch or dimmer; on-off or varying level of light

 - Structural safety of outdoor lighting; DIY can cause safety issues here

 - Lighting positioning and bulb selection; prevent glare by positioning and using the proper bulb